No. 3 Dayton buries GW in season finale, looks to postseason

-Jalen Crutcher added 21 points on 5-for-8 shooting from 3-point range for Dayton, which will begin play as the likely No. 1 in the A-10 tournament that starts Wednesday in Brooklyn, New York.
-Landers had 10 rebounds.
+Jalen Crutcher added 21 points on 5-for-8 shooting from 3-point range for Dayton, which will begin play as the No. 1 seed in the A-10 tournament that starts Wednesday in Brooklyn, New York.
+Trey Landers had 10 rebounds.

 Jamison Battle led George Washington (12-19, 6-12) with 16 points and seven rebounds.

 The Colonials were in the game at halftime, thanks mostly to 6-of-16 3-point shooting.
-Despite missing its last seven shots of the half, Dayton led 26-25 at the break.
+Despite missing its last seven shots of the half, Dayton lead 26-25 at the break.

 Dayton wore the Colonials down in the second half with a 23-4 run.